Mary-Tyler-Moore/venues-production/README.md

 ## Author's Environmental Impact Statement:

-#### I am seeking a job as a remote frontend developer.
-I would to stop driving my car :car: to an office :office: everyday.
+#### I am seeking a job as a remote Frontend Developer.
+My dream is to stop driving my car :car: to the office :office: everyday.
 Please hire me, or help me become a carbon :deciduous_tree: neutral :recycle: JS developer by sharing your star power :sparkles: with me.
+I get out of bed every morning hungry to learn and eager to build.